Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

 ## Fluent interfaces

-In object-oriented programming, _fluent interface_ design is a popular pattern for building flexible and convenient interfaces.
+In object-oriented programming, the _fluent interface_ design is a popular pattern for building flexible and convenient interfaces.
 Its core idea revolves around using method chaining to express interactions through a continuous flow of human-readable instructions.

 Among other things, this pattern is commonly used to simplify operations that rely on large sets of (potentially optional) input parameters.
 Instead of expecting all the inputs upfront, interfaces designed in a fluent manner provide a way to configure each of the relevant aspects separately from each other.